 But I promise you that the truth you saturate your mind with today will impact your tomorrow.

 I have several 3×5 notecard books filled with verses that I’ve come to love.
 I know almost all of them by heart – the result of realizing that I can’t get through the anxious and fearful moments alone.

 Now, when I’m lying in bed trying to sift through all of the thoughts of the day, the scary happenings that didn’t really happen, or the list of to-dos for tomorrow, I calm myself by remembering what I’ve memorized.

 Here’s a bit of a disclaimer: I am in no way the “perfect Scripture memorizer” or the “most spiritual person” because I know Bible verses.
 The reality is that sometimes I still forget, and I still get anxious, but my notecard books are only a few feet away.
 I flip through them often.

 So, please don’t think that I always choose to flip through my notecard book when I’m waiting at the doctor, because sometimes I choose Facebook.

 Just know that your words at not enough.
 You need the words of God tucked deep into your heart.

 P.S.
 I would love for you to subscribe & join the community here!
 I won’t spam your inbox.
 That’s a forever promise.
 I will, however, give you access to a free library of resources to help you grow in your faith!
+One of those resources is a list of A-Z verses for fighting anxiety.
 Sign up below.